JasperWagen/HTML5ExamRevisionNotes/HTML5ExamBrief.md

   * Padding: the space between the element and the boarder, usually taking on the same colour as the element's background
 * Flexbox is similar to block layout but dows not use columns or floats.
 * Flexboxes resize both horizontally and vertically
+* `display: flex` is defined on a parent element, it's children can then be manipulated with the flex box controls, suitable for displaying it's child divs side by side
 * Has two flavours:
   * flexbox: stet the flexbox as a block-level element
   * inline-flexbox: sets the flexbox as an inline-level element